ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 The **Show Subtitles** toggle tells the system to include each Text’s subtitle beside their main title in the block.

-When the block is configured to **Show Dates**, the system displays the date when a Text was added to the Project or last updated on the system.
-That date is not an editable field and is not to be confused with a Text's publication date.
+When the block is configured to **Show Dates**, the system displays the publication date associated with the Text..

 In the Text block, uncategorized Texts are treated differently from those that are categorized.
 When **Show Uncategorized Texts** is toggled on, uncategorized Texts will appear beneath a header reading “Uncategorized,” regardless of whether you have the “Show Category Labels” toggle active.